dynamsoft-docs/camera-enhancer-docs/introduction/index.md

 When DCE is embedded in an application, the video frames will be preprocessed and temporarily saved in the DCE video buffer.
 Each time when the application completed the current process, instead of waiting for the camera to transfer a new frame, the application can fetch a new frame from the video buffer immediately.
 In addition, the video buffer also provides a new solution on the timing out system.
 By monitoring and controlling the number of frames in the queue, users can enable the application to abandon the current processing frame and restart the scan.
 The video buffer sharply reduces the lag in the scanning process and it will finally result in a stable and fluent user experience.

+DCE video buffer is the key feature that speeds up frame acquisition and stabilize the video streaming processing.

 ### Frame Filtering

 DCE can implement the sensor filter and frame sharpness filter on the camera video frames.
 The blurred frames will be skipped in the image reading process.
 The filter methods include: